Climate of Malta: Records

 Regarding the island as a whole, a temperature of -1.7 °C was recorded on 1 February 1962, at Ta' Qali airfield, in the centre of the island, which was accompanied by frozen precipitation (hail), though this temperature is not recognised by the Malta Met Office as it was not an official recording station and didn't use worldwide meteorological standard instruments.

 Snow is a very rare phenomenon, there was a snowfall reported in January 1858, March 1877 (light snow without accumulation), February 1895 (snow without accumulation), January 1905 (flurries without accumulation), March 1949 (snow recorded in the interior of the island), and 31 January 1962, On 31 December 2014 snow was reported at various locations. though the Met Office later confirmed this was actually Graupel or soft hail.
 It is thought that many historical reports of "snowfall" were likely also Graupel.
 That Winter went on to be one of the coldest and stormiest ever experienced in the Maltese Islands.
+On the early morning of January 17th 2026 specifically in Rabat, Malta, a sudden and intense storm swept across parts of Malta that released heavy bursts of hail with ice pellets falling rapidly and loudly.
+What many initially thought was snow was in fact a powerful and unusual hailstorm.
+Even in winter months, such ice accumulation is highly unusual in Malta's typical Mediterranean climate.
+Within a short time, streets, rooftops and fields became covered in a thick white layer and the ground looked almost identical to snow covered landscapes.
+About 1 in 900 to 1 in 1800 of a rough chance of happening in Malta.
+A similar event occurred back in December 2014.

 The lowest temperature ever recorded at Luqa International Airport was in January 1981, with 1.4 °C, and the highest temperature was 43.8 °C recorded on 9 August 1999.

 June 2021 recorded a very rare type of heatwave.
 For 12 straight days lasting from 20 June until 1 July, maximum temperature exceeded the climate average maximum by more than 5.0 °C (9.0 °F) and it was only due to the turning of the month that the heatwave ceased to be classified as a heatwave.
 The record maximum temperature was beaten 3 times during that heatwave – on the 24th with 40.2 °C, the 25th with 41.3 °C and on the 30th with 41.5 °C.